QubitCube65/three-body-problem-simulation/README.md

 ---

-Note: This projects is just a simple model, there is no general closed-form solution to the three-body problem
+Note: This project is just a simple model for visualisation, there is no general closed-form solution to the three-body problem